Here are more detailed descriptions of the projects I have been involved in so far, from most to least recent.

 Semantic Based Prediction Planning - Parasol

 My most recent and newest project.
 For effective collaboration, robots must do more than just react; they need to anticipate.
 This requires inferring unobservable human intentions and predicting future actions.
 Anticipatory behavior is the next frontier in fluent human-robot collaboration (HRC), moving from reactive to proactive robots.
 This project aims to synthesize current prediction methods with core motion planning methods, as current prediction methods such as Bayesian methods, Markov Models, and Supervised Deep Learning are no longer sufficient.
 We aim to solve those utilizing planning methods.
+When researching how to implement and analyze these methods, however, we had trouble finding literature fully investigating this.
+After reading over 70 papers on prediction and planning methods, we decided to formalize our findings and are in the process of writing a literature review.

 HAS-RRT: Motion Planning for Protein-Ligand Interactions - Parasol